racsoraul/radixtree/README.md

 - **Iterators**: Walk the tree using the `for-range` loop.
 - **Multiple Lookup Methods**: Supports exact match, longest prefix match, and prefix-based discovery.
 - **High Performance**: Optimized for speed and low memory overhead.
+- **Generics**: Tree uses generics, so can store any data without losing type-safety.
 - **Zero-Allocations**: No allocations during `Get` operations.

 > 🚧 This project is still a WIP.